ZgStn/DungeonCrawler/README.md

-**Dungeon Crawler – Lab 2**
+## DungeonCrawler
 A simplified Dungeon Crawler built as a C# console application.
 Players explore a predefined dungeon, fight enemies, and experience a turn-based roguelike inspired game using core object-oriented principles.

 This project was developed as Lab 2 in the programming studies, with a focus on object-oriented design.
+It has since been refactored as part of a course in
+Database Development & Administration.
+The application now uses MongoDB to enable the user to save a game and return to it at a later time.

+## Prerequisites
+- .NET 8
+- MongoDB Compass

+## To run DungeonCrawler
+1. Clone the repository
+2. Connect MongoDB Compass to localhost
+3. Run the application

 ## Game Overview